 Former Pre-Truce (Old) IRA, in particular, were badly affected in the aftermath of the Civil War.
 Most pro-Treaty Tan War veterans serving with the National Army were quickly demobbed, albeit with pensions for most.
 Some were looked after with state jobs.
 But anti-Treaty men were left to fend for themselves, many after suffering hardships during internment.

-After Fianna Fáil took over in 1932 anti-Treaty IRA men were finally entitled to pensions under the 1934 Military Pensions Act.
+After Fianna Fáil took over in 1932, anti-Treaty IRA men and women were finally entitled to pensions under the 1934 Military Pensions Act.
 On the other hand, some pro-Treaty men lost public service jobs after the regime changed.
 But all that came too late for many ordinary soldiers on both sides of the Treaty divide, even some neutrals.
 They had already fallen on hard times, some in poor health from the Tan War.
-There were some very stark and tragic cases among 1916 men, as outlined here.
+There were several very stark and tragic cases among 1916 men, as outlined here.

 Political or Economic Refugees?

 Obviously individual cases differ but it is likely one or both of those considerations affected the men we will look at.

 At one end of the scale, a small number of Old IRA had difficulties adapting to peacetime and made bad decisions leading to crime and, in a few cases, convictions and jail.
 They may have felt very uncomfortable in Ireland or were actually wanted men.